 Why is this medication prescribed?

 Rivaroxaban is used to treat deep vein thrombosis (DVT; a blood clot, usually in the leg) and pulmonary embolism (PE; a blood clot in the lung).
 Rivaroxaban may be continued to prevent DVT and/or PE from happening again after initial treatment is completed.
 It is also used to help prevent strokes or serious blood clots in people who have atrial fibrillation (a condition in which the heart beats irregularly, increasing the chance of clots forming in the body, and possibly causing strokes) without heart valve disease.
-Rivaroxaban may reduce the risk of DVT, which can lead to PE in people who are having hip replacement or knee replacement surgery.
-It is also used along with aspirin to lower the risk of a heart attack, stroke, or death in people with coronary artery disease (narrowing of the blood vessels that supply blood to the heart) or peripheral arterial disease (poor circulation in the blood vessels that supply blood to the arms and legs).
+Rivaroxaban may reduce the risk of DVT, which can lead to PE in people who are having hip or knee replacement surgery.
+It is also used to prevent blood clots in certain people while hospitalized and after going home from the hospital who cannot move around and are also not at a high risk of bleeding.
+Rivaroxaban is also used along with aspirin to lower the risk of a heart attack, stroke, or death in people with coronary artery disease (narrowing of the blood vessels that supply blood to the heart) or peripheral arterial disease (poor circulation in the blood vessels that supply blood to the arms and legs).
 Rivaroxaban is in a class of medications called factor Xa inhibitors.
 It works by decreasing the clotting ability of the blood.

 How should this medicine be used?

 If you are unable to swallow the tablets, you can crush them and mix with applesauce.
 Swallow the mixture right after you prepare it.
+If the mixture is not used within 4 hours after preparing it, discard the mixture.
 Rivaroxaban can also be given in certain types of feeding tubes.
 Ask your doctor if you should take this medication in your feeding tube.
 Follow your doctor's directions carefully.